jhuckaby/Cronicle/README.md

 ### scheduler_startup_grace

-When the scheduler first starts up on the master server, it waits for a few seconds before actually assigning jobs.
-This is to allow all the servers in the cluster to check in and register themselves with the master server.
+When the scheduler first starts up on the primary server, it waits for a few seconds before actually assigning jobs.
+This is to allow all the servers in the cluster to check in and register themselves with the primary server.
 The default value is `10` seconds, which should be plenty of time.

-Once a server becomes master, it should immediately attempt to connect to all remote servers right away.
+Once a server becomes primary, it should immediately attempt to connect to all remote servers right away.
 So in theory this grace period could be as short as 1 second or less, but a longer delay allows for any random network connectivity errors to work themselves out.

 ### universal_web_hook